Jacob Zuma: Economic reform and spending

-Zuma was inaugurated in South Africa at the height of the 2008 global financial crisis and amid South Africa's first recession since the end of apartheid.
+Zuma was inaugurated in South Africa at during the 2008 financial crisis and the first recession in South Africa since the end of apartheid.
 Upon taking office, he established the National Planning Commission under the office of the presidency which was chaired by Minister Trevor Manuel.
 It was responsible for developing the National Development Plan, which was adopted by Zuma's cabinet in 2012.
 Other major initiatives included the Independent Power Producers Procurement Programme, which was launched in 2011 amid electricity generation shortfalls at state energy utility Eskom, and a R4-trillion National Infrastructure Plan launched in 2012.
 Zuma expressed support for expanding South Africa's nuclear power programme, particularly for a nuclear deal with Russian nuclear agency Rosatom which concluded in September 2014 but was ruled unlawful by the Western Cape High Court in 2017.

 Zuma's administration pursued a number of structural economic policy reforms, but critics characterised them as "investor-unfriendly", and most were met significant opposition.
-Reforms included increased regulation of private security companies; increased regulation of oil, gas, and minerals resources; a proposal to increase black economic empowerment ownership requirements in mines; and in 2017, a proposal for the introduction of a national minimum wage.
+His reforms included the increased regulation of private security companies.
+He also increased the regulation of oil, gas, and minerals resources.
+Furthermore, Zuma announced a proposal to increase black economic empowerment ownership requirements in mines.
+In 2017, Zuma advanced a proposal for the introduction of a national minimum wage.

 Zuma was attentive to land reform issues throughout his second term, but from 2017 he emphasised his support for land expropriation without compensation.
 While opening the ANC's 54th National Conference in December 2017, he unilaterally announced that higher education would be free for students in households whose income was less than R350,000 per year, meeting a central demand of the #FeesMustFall student protests.

 South Africa's social grants programme expanded under Zuma, and Zuma was praised for his HIV/AIDS policy which has been credited with increasing life expectancy in South Africa.
 However, his critics claim that his policies increased South Africa's debt burden with the debt-to-GDP ratio increasing from 28% at the start of his presidency to just over 50% in the week of his resignation.
 Nedbank, one of South Africa's largest banks, estimates that poor policy decisions, maladministration, and corruption during Zuma's second term alone cost the South African economy R470 billion (US$33.7 billion).

+Contracts with the consulting firms McKinsey & Company, KPMG, and Deloitte were linked to alleged corruption in state-owned enterprises.
+McKinsey & Company eventually reached an agreement with the South African government and paid back R1 Billion (US$67.3 million) for problems relating to work done at Eskom, as well as a company linked to the Gupta family.
+In January 2022 the South African government published the findings of an inquiry into state capture and the consultancy firm Bain & Company stands accused of helping Zuma to undermine the South African tax authority.